nf-core/sarek/docs/usage.md

 ```

 ### --intervals

+Used to speed up Preprocessing and/or Variant Calling, for more information, read the [intervals section in the extra documentation on reference](reference.md#Intervals).

 If you prefer, you can specify the full path to your reference genome when you run the pipeline: